mlswg/mls-protocol/draft-ietf-mls-protocol.md

   field populated from Proposals received during the current epoch, and an empty `path` field.

-* Generate the provisional ratchet tree and GroupContext by applying the valid, compatible proposals referenced in the initial Commit object, as described in {{proposals}}.
+* Generate the provisional ratchet tree and GroupContext by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
 Update proposals are applied first, followed by Remove proposals, and then finally Add proposals.
 Add proposals are applied in the order listed in the